 While all sleep stages are important, rapid eye movement or REM sleep plays a critical role in processing and storing information, allowing you to retain memories and lock down what you’ve learned during the day.
 Named for the distinct, rapid movements the eyes make during this part of sleep, REM helps boost creativity and mood during the day, making it a very important stage to achieve each night.
 Many people don’t realize that sleep is actually a very active process.
 REM is the stage of sleep when your brain is usually the most active, functioning at a level that is similar to being awake.

-Most of us require between 90 to 110 minutes of REM sleep each night, but it can be an elusive sleep stage to reach sometimes.
+Most of us require between 90 and 110 minutes of REM sleep each night, but it can be an elusive sleep stage to reach sometimes.
 Why is that?
-In this article, we’ll explore a few possible scenarios for why REM sleep is escaping you, as well as some tried and true tips to up your minutes in REM sleep, so your mind feels rejuvenated and refreshed in the morning.
+In this article, we’ll explore a few possible scenarios for why REM sleep might be escaping you, as well as some tips to up your minutes in REM sleep, so your mind feels rejuvenated and refreshed in the morning.

 How to Achieve More REM Sleep

 No two sleepers are the same.
-We all have different challenges in life that can negatively influence our nightly rest.
+We all have different challenges in life that can influence our nightly rest.
 You can take proactive steps like these to improve your sleep health.
-You may find yourself getting the necessary REM sleep your mind needs!
+You may just find yourself getting the necessary REM sleep your mind needs!

 Get the free SleepScore App for insights on how well you sleep, the quality and quantity of your sleep cycles, and sleep improvement progress with science-backed tips and insights.
 Download it for free from App Store or Google Play Store.